luodaxu/gitskills/README.md

 # gitskills
-Creating a new branch is quick and modify from dev branch.
+Creating a new branch is quick and modify from dev branch, second change.